 If the Police Do Not Have a Valid Warrant

 If the police announce themselves but do not say whether or not they have a valid warrant, you are not required to answer their knock.
 You may be wondering, “Are Philadelphia police allowed to lie about whether or not they have a warrant?”, and it’s important to know your rights if put in this situation.
 You will have a few options about what steps to take next.
 You can ignore the knock, although this risks the chance of the officers storming in and claiming exigent circumstances.
 Perhaps the best advice is to calmly ask the officer through the doo why they are there if they have a warrant, and, if they say that they do not, then politely telling them you are not going to let them into your home.
 Even if the officer wants to ask you seemingly-innocuous questions like whether you have seen a local missing child who is thought to be a kidnapping victim, you should step outside if you choose to speak with them, as anything the officer sees in plain view once you allow them to enter is fair game to be used against you.
-Furthermore, even if you have nothing to hide and want to help the officer, you should always limit what you say to the police without a skilled criminal defense lawyer like those at The Law Offices of Lloyd Long present for the questioning.
+Furthermore, even if you have nothing to hide and want to help the officer, you should always limit what you say to the police without a skilled criminal defense lawyer like those at The Liberty Law Team present for the questioning.

-If the officers enter your home even after you have clearly not consented to a search, you should contact an experienced criminal defense attorney like those at The Law Offices of Lloyd Long right away.
+If the officers enter your home even after you have clearly not consented to a search, you should contact an experienced criminal defense attorney like those at The Liberty Law Team right away.
 As with situations where officers violate the scope of the warrant or the knock and announce rule, we can file a motion to suppress any evidence obtained as a result of any warrantless search that ensued.
 If you do consent, however, we are unlikely to be able to get the evidence excluded, which is why it is vital to know your rights and to never let officers into your home without a warrant.

 How Can a Philadelphia Defense Lawyer Help Me If a Knock from the Police Results in My Arrest?

 After this, we can try to negotiate a deal with the prosecutor to get your charges downgraded or dismissed.
 For some first-time offenders, this could mean an accelerated rehabilitative disposition (ARD) program, where your charges are dropped if you successfully complete the program.
 Other deals could involve the charges being downgraded to something less serious, such as replacing domestic violence charges with disorderly conduct charges, or the prosecutor agreeing to recommend a lenient sentence to the judge.
-Of course, if you do not wish to take a deal, our skilled trial attorneys at The Law Offices of Lloyd Long are always ready and able to fight for a not guilty verdict in the courtroom.
+Of course, if you do not wish to take a deal, our skilled trial attorneys at The Liberty Law Team are always ready and able to fight for a not guilty verdict in the courtroom.

 If You Believe the Police Have Violated Your Rights by Entering Your Home, Call Our Skilled Philadelphia Criminal Defense Lawyers Today